Discover free resources to support you

 Psychophysiologic disorders (PPD) are stress-related, brain-generated pain or illness.
 The resulting symptoms are completely real.
 That is why the term we use is a blend of Psychology (the processes of the mind) and Physiology (the processes of the body).
 It is why we support both in Befriend.

+When then help you get to know your unique triggers, and how to feel safer and more at home in your body.
 Our modules in Befriend for healing the deeper roots - Befriending Personality Parts, Befriending Emotions and Needs, Somatic Experiencing.

 Studies have shown that the danger signal in the brain and these symptom pathways can be activated not only by acute physical injury, but also by memories of past physical or emotional traumas, perceived threats, and even imagined threats (catastrophising anyone?!) and our personality patterns if they are stressful.